 Blind spots can be a major safety hazard in a car, as they can obstruct the driver’s view and lead to accidents.
-To help drivers avoid this problem, we have compiled a list of cars with the least blind spots.
+To help you avoid this problem, I have compiled a list of cars with the least blind spots.

 This list includes some of the latest and most popular models today, including the Tesla Model 3, Honda Fit, Nissan Leaf, Subaru Impreza, and Mazda CX-5.